yea-hung/estimateexcess/README.md

 - `results.by.date`: The date-specific results.
 - `results`: The overall results, with summation over the entire time period of interest.
+- `simulations`: Simulated sums.
+These can be used to obtain a prediction interval for the sum over the time period of interest.
 - `plot`: A visualization of the results.
 The gray lines indicate prior years.
 The blue line indicates expectation.
 The red line indicates observed.

 # Use